2024-learn/DevOps/DevopsBootcamp/artifactRepo-Nexus/notes.md

     - e.g. 2 docker images that have two components that share the same assets
   - In Nexus, the term "component" is used to refer to any type or format of package that you upload to the repository
 - __Cleanup Policies and Scheduled Tasks:__
-  -
-  - cleanup policies help you decide the rules that will clean up artifacts, the components from the repo, either when they are too old or haven't been used for a long time, etc., in order to freee up storage for newer components
+  - cleanup policies help you decide the rules that will clean up artifacts, the components from the repo, either when they are too old or haven't been used for a long time, etc., in order to free up storage for newer components
   - Cleanup policies can be used to remove content from your repositories.
 These policies will execute at the configured frequency.
   - Always preview the repositories that you have configured to be deleted before creating the cleanup policies, so you don't accidentally delete a repository since you are configuring the cleanup policies for Nexus globally
   - __attach policy to repo:__
     - Once created, a cleanup policy must be assigned to a repository from the repository configuration screen.